agroecometrics package

 Returns:

-The estimated runoff
+The runoff estimation. (mm)

 Parameters: